 The Indonesian province of Irian Jaya occupies the western half of the world's second largest island, New Guinea.
 The eastern half of the island belongs to the Independent State of Papua New Guinea.
 Indonesia also owns 75 percent of the world's third largest island, Borneo, which Indonesians call Kalimantan.
 The rest of Borneo belongs to Brunei and Malaysia.
 Other large Indonesian islands include Sumatra, Sulawesi, and Java.

 Indonesia: Peoples and Histories by Jean Gelman Taylor.
-Published in 2003, this is the first new history of Indonesia written in over 20 years.
-It offers a historical overview from the prehistoric period to the present day.
+Published in 2003, this book offers a historical overview from the prehistoric period to the present day.